-Employees may take an unpaid medical leave according to the following guidelines, which follow applicable federal and California law.
+Employees may take an unpaid a medical leave according to the following guidelines set forth under

+CFRA and FMLA., which follow applicable federal and California law.
 Workers' compensation laws govern work-related injuries and illnesses.
 Glenkirk intends to fully comply with these laws.